If you are pregnant, quitting smoking is one of the best decisions you will ever make, for you and your baby.

 How Quitline can help

-Quitline offers phone support specially designed to help pregnant women quit smoking.
-We’ll be there for you throughout your pregnancy and until baby is at least 6 weeks old.
+Quitline offers phone and text support specially designed to help pregnant women quit smoking.
+We’ll be there for you throughout your pregnancy and after your baby is born.
 If you like, we will also talk to your partner/family about helping you to quit and making your home smoke-free.
-Call us - 0800 778 778 or text us on 4006.
+Call us on 0800 778 778 or text us on 4006.